 The legal counsel division provides legal advice wherever needed on asset management and Resolution Committee projects.
-The division also supervises the hiring of outside legal experts, both in Iceland and abroad, and the work they provide.

-The objective of legal services is to provide the best possible legal advice on asset management and Resolution Committee projects.
-The division is expected to have the requisite expertise on legal aspects of all agreements and related documents.
+The division also supervises the hiring of outside legal experts, both in Iceland and abroad, and the work they provide and is expected to have the requisite expertise on legal aspects of all agreements and related documents.
 The division also has an overview of all legal agreements and the services provided and costs incurred by external legal advice.